yashilvora19/accident_severity_prediction/README.md

 All 3 accuracies appear to be close to each other (around 85%).
 However, looking at the graph for validation accuracy, we see that it is gradually decreasing across epochs.
 This shows signs of minor overfitting, but since the overall accuracy drops by a very low percentage, it can be neglected.

-### Model 3: SVMs Results
+### Model 3: Random Forest Results

-For the next step of our project, we decided to run an SVM model.
+For the next step of our project, we decided to run an Random Forest model.
 For this, we tried a variety of strategies

 ## Discussion